spraakbanken/korp-frontend/doc/frontend_devel.md

 #### Components

-Files in `custom` exporting `componentName` and `component` will be added to the Angular app as components.
+Define your own components as a map in `custom/components.js`. `component` will be added as a component with name `componentName` to the Angular app.

 ```
-export const componentName = "ivipReadingMode"
+import component from 'custom/myComponentFile'

-export const component = { ... }
+export default {
+	componentName: component
+}
 ```

-These can then be used in other custom components / extended / sidebar or as reading mode-components.
+These can then be used in other custom components / extended / sidebar or as reading mode-components. `component` can also be defined in `components.js`.

 #### Customizing extended search